Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/wand-of-entangle-tftyp.md

 aliases: ["Wand of Entangle"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Tales from the Yawning Portal p.
-229
+BookSource: "Tales from the Yawning Portal p.
+229"
 ---
 # Wand of Entangle
 *Wand, uncommon (requires attunement by a spellcaster)*